Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Experiments

-Since EHR data sets is highly skewed, we constructed balanced batch by sampling event and non-event cases to same ratio during training.
-To determine the best hyperparameters, the area under the precision-recall curve (AUPRC) was used to measure the validation performance of the model.
+Since EHR data sets are highly skewed, we constructed a balanced batch by sampling event and non-event cases to the same ratio during training.
+The area under the precision-recall curve (AUPRC) was used to measure the validation performance of the model to determine the best hyperparameters.
 We stopped training if AUPRC does not improve for 30 epochs.
-In tuning process, more than 200 hyperparameters sets are explored for each model trained on PhysioNet and MIMIC-III data sets.
+In the tuning process, more than 200 hyperparameter sets are explored for each model trained on PhysioNet and MIMIC-III data sets.
 In addition, we repeated the experiments 3 times using different random seeds for stable performance.
-The eICU database contains more than 7,000,000 rows, making it difficult to conduct extensive hyperparameter search.
+The eICU database contains more than 7,000,000 rows, making it difficult to conduct extensive hyperparameter searches.
 Thus, we explored smaller hyperparameter space where each hyperparameter set was tested twice with different random seeds.
 Training was stopped if the increase of AUPRC was not observed for 5 epochs.
-We tested around 50 hyperparameter sets for each model for each task from eICU data set.
-Further, all experiments done in ablation study and extensions are done on PhysioNet data set.
-As a result, the baselines shown throughout this paper is at least as good as the baselines used in many works in literature if not better.
-All of the details discussed in this section, including baseline references and search space for hyperparameters are included in the supplementary provided.
+We tested around 50 hyperparameter sets for each model for each task from the eICU data set.
+Further, all ablation studies and extension experiments are done on the PhysioNet data set.
+As a result, the baselines shown throughout this paper are at least as good as the baselines used in many works in literature, if not better.
+All the details discussed in this section, including baseline references and search space for hyperparameters, are included in the provided supplementary.